Greek Cuisine: 34 Traditional Greek Foods To Try

 32. Tirokroketes - Cheese Croquettes

 The history of Tirokroketes traces back to ancient Greece.
 In the past, these fried cheese balls were often served during special occasions such as weddings or feasts.
-Nowadays, these tasty nuggets can be found in almost every Greek tavern.
+Today, these tasty nuggets can be found in almost every Greek tavern.

 33. Briam - Roasted Vegetables